How to reset Windows 10 without losing your files

 Choose the option you prefer by clicking or tapping on it.

-Once you’ve chosen how to reinstall Windows 10, you get to the Additional settings step.
-If you’re OK with your earlier choice, press Next.
+Once you’ve chosen how to reinstall Windows 10, you'll reach the Additional settings step.
+If you’re okay with your earlier choice, press Next.
 If you’d like to change it, click or tap on Change settings and make another selection.

 Additional settings for the Windows 10 reset